nvbinh15/ActiveNUS/docs/Documentation.md

 As for progress, they can add, edit and change the styling of their progress box according to their likings.
 Progress adding is directly linked to the active recall automatic scheduler discussed in the calendar module.

 For daily tasks, users can add, cross out, delete and sort their tasks.
-They can also add labels and priority for their daily tasks.

 #### Calendar

 Users of ActiveNUS will also benefit from a scheduling tool with our built-in calendar module.
 Users are able to add, delete and update events.
 Users can also easily navigate to different dates, or view your monthly, weekly and daily calendar.

-For better user experience, ActiveNUS allows users to integrate with external calendars, they can add events to their Google calendar and export iCal files.

 #### Pomodoro Timer